-Beginner Drawings: Your Pencil, Your Paper & Your Stance
+Beginner Drawings: Your Pencil, Your Paper and Your Stance

-Learning how to draw, beginners?
-It is as simple as popping open your sketchbook to the first page and getting started with learning how to hold your pencil, how to position your paper, how to stand, and discovering things to draw for beginners.
+Learning how to draw?
+It is as simple as popping open your sketchbook to the first page and getting started with learning how to hold your pencil, position your paper and stand, as well as discovering things to draw as beginners.

-#1.
-Beginner Drawings — Your pencil grip.
-Gripping your pencil for writing allows you to create tight, controlled marks, ideal for when you want to add details to a drawing or are working in a small area.
+Gripping your pencil for writing allows you to create tight, controlled marks.
+These are ideal for when you want to add details to a drawing or are working in a small area.

-An overhand grip, with the pencil held between thumb and index finger, with the middle finger supporting, and the rest of the fingers resting on your paper, allows for a broader range of strokes that are lighter and wider if you are using the side of the pencil; darker and thinner if you are using the tip of the pencil.
+An overhand grip is when the pencil is held between thumb and index finger, with the middle finger supporting and the rest of the fingers resting on your paper.
+This grip allows for a broader range of strokes, which are lighter and wider if you are using the side of the pencil; and darker and thinner if you are using the tip of the pencil.

 You can have your paper on a horizontal surface, ideal for the writer’s grip, or vertical or on a slight incline when using the overhand grip.

-#3.
-Beginner Drawings — Things to draw for beginners.
 Start by pantomiming the marks you want to draw on your paper.
-Then, once you feel the rhythm, apply your pencil to your sketchbook paper and make all kinds of strokes — horizontals, verticals, circles, diagonals, and ovals.
+Then, once you feel the rhythm, apply your pencil to your sketchbook paper and make all kinds of strokes–horizontals, verticals, circles, diagonals, and ovals.
 Fill several pages with these sketches.

 Gasp!
 You’ve done it.
 Your first drawing session is done and you’ve accomplished a lot!
-Repeat these exercises until you feel completely comfortable with them, then take on more complex objects if you want to challenge yourself.
+Repeat these exercises until you feel completely comfortable with them.
+And, when you’re ready, take on more complex objects if you want to challenge yourself.

-And if you are ready to take the next step now, download your free eBook on Learning How to Draw now — with 26 beginner drawing exercises you can start doing in your sketchbook immediately!
+If you are ready to take the next step now, download our free e-book on Learning How to Draw, which features 26 beginner drawing exercises you can start doing in your sketchbook now.
+Happy drawing, artists!